yamadapc/augmented-audio/crates/audio-processor-traits/README.md

 In `vst`, the channels are separate slices of continuous samples & input/output are separate pointers.

-### SliceAudioBuffer
-This is unused at the moment, but provides support for other audio buffers that have similar layout than VST, where each channel is a slice of floats.

 ## AudioProcessor

 The **AudioProcessor** trait is only two methods: